Micro Unit Part Two

 Reflection of Tour

 This tour was eye-opening for us.
-We were going in thinking only about fashion, and came out with a decision to pursue hospitality.
+We went in thinking only about fashion, and came out with a decision to pursue hospitality.
 Kae spoke to us about the difficulties with her hospitality clients.
-Unlike fashion clients, the hospitality industry has a hard time seeing what they can do with the fibers.
-We also think there is something so intimate about the hospitality industry, as many people will use the same sheets and towels on repeat (after washing).
-There is a deeper hidden value that we want to uncover.
+Unlike fashion clients, the hospitality industry has a difficult time seeing uses for the fibers.
+We also believe there is something extremely intimate about the hospitality industry, as many people will use the same sheets and towels on repeat (after washing).
+There is a deeper hidden value that we wanted to uncover.

 Potential Next Steps

 We are planning to do a continuation of our clothing swap.
-We want to go past boundaries and see what a potential towel swap might feel like, depending on comfort level, but if people don't feel comfortable, explore why.
-Also explore the idea of Modesty, protection, covering, and cleanliness.
+We want to go past boundaries and see what a potential towel swap might feel like, depending on comfort level, but making sure that if people don't feel comfortable, we explore why.
+Also explore the idea of modesty, protection, covering, and cleanliness.

 References